-‘Days Of Our Lives’ Spoilers – Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question
+‘Days Of Our Lives’ Spoilers — Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question

 — Days of our Lives (@nbcdays) April 24, 2017

-Yes, Xander is back and he has Holly in his arms?
+Yes, Xander is back, and he has Holly in his arms?
 Could Deimos have sent his supposed-to-be-nephew to do his dirty work?
 Stay tuned as we reveal more Days of Our Lives spoilers as the week progresses.

 [Featured Image by Richard Shotwell/Invision/AP Images]